Thank for your part in Troy United Methodist Church Worship Ministry.

 Each team member is asked to keep track of Planning Center Online.
 Please respond to invitations to serve within 48 hours.
 If you know a Sunday you will be gone, use the simple block off tool to let us know you can’t serve.
 That will make scheduling much easier.
 Planning Center is our friend.
 And a response with the green “ACCEPT” or the red “DECLINE” is much better than yellow, which means uncertain.

 Dress for worship attendees ranges from shorts and t-shirts to jeans and polos all the way to sport coats.
-We ask the worship team to dress modestly, no midriff showing, nothing too tight, longer skirts, no jeans with holes, no shirts with words printed on them and somewhere in the middle of the road – not shorts and t-shirt, but not a suit either.
+We ask the worship team to dress modestly nothing too tight or short, no jeans with holes, no shirts with words printed on them and somewhere in the middle of the road – not shorts and t-shirt, but not a suit either.
 Typical dress for the worship team members is long pants and a nice shirt and for women it’s typical informal skirts / tops / jeans or dresses.

 ROLES IN WORSHIP MINISTRY